 Some writers have suggested that Rebekah was justified in her actions because God told her that her older son would serve the younger (Zondervan 1988).
 After all, Rebekah actions furthered God’s declaration.
 In reality, God didn’t need help from Rebekah to achieve his ends.
 By using deceit to obtain Isaac’s blessing for Jacob, Rebekah may have lost or lessened her husband’s love and regard.
 Certainly, Rebekah lost Esau’s affection and desire to please his mother by her obvious preference for Jacob.

 Rebekah’s craftiness caused the hasty departure of Jacob from the family home.
 Sometime in the 20 year period when Jacob lived in Paddan Aram, Rebekah died.
 This autocratic matriarch died without seeing her favorite son again.
-Isaac was in his eighth decade when Jacob returned from Paddan Aram.
-Rebekah, about 25 years younger than her husband, would have been no more than 55 years of age.
-Perhaps part of the reason for her early death was loss of her favorite child.
+Possibly, Isaac was in his 10th decade when Jacob returned from Paddan Aram.
+Rebekah, about 25 years younger than her husband, was around 75 years of age.
+Perhaps, part of the reason for her death was loss of her favorite child.

 If you are interested in reading about other Mother-Son relationships in the Bible, please check out my book Lesser Known Bible Characters at http://www.RootedinGod.com.